-Monday-Friday: TBA
+(973) 877-3301 Monday-Friday: TBA

-Essex County College's Physical Education Building-located on West

-Market Street between Martin Luther King, Jr. Blvd. and Wickliffe Street- contains a 2,000-seat gymnasium offering three full-court basketball areas, regulation volleyball and badminton, two one-wall paddleball and racquetball courts, and a new fitness center.
+Essex County College's Cleo Hill Sr. Physical Education Building-located on West Market Street between Martin Luther King, Jr. Blvd. and Wickliffe Street-contains a 2,000-seat gymnasium offering three full-court basketball areas, regulation volleyball and badminton, two one-wall paddleball and racquetball courts, and a new fitness center.
 The facility also has a dance studio, ample lockers with showers available, a sauna and the Child Development Center is located on the lower level of the Physical Education Building.

 The Athletic Department is a member of the National Junior College Athletic Association and the Garden State Athletic Conference.
 Athletics is an integral part of the College's activities program.
 All students who are first year college students and full-time in the fall are eligible to participate on the intercollegiate sports teams.
-Returning full-time students, who have a GPA of 2.5 or better, are also eligible.
+Returning full-time students, who have a GPA of 2.0 or better, are also eligible.

-Known as the "Wolverines," Essex County College studentathletes have brought great distinction to our community by virtue of their individual and team skills.
-Student-athletes in cross country, men's and women's basketball, soccer, indoor and outdoor track, have garnered such honors as All-Garden State Athletic Conference, All-Region 19 and All-America.
-Various trophies and awards may be viewed in several areas in the Physical Education Building.
+Known as the "Wolverines," Essex County College student-athletes have brought great distinction to our community by virtue of their individual and team skills.
+Student-athletes in cross country, men's and women's basketball, soccer, indoor and outdoor track, have garnered such honors as All-Garden State Athletic Conference, All-Region 19 and All-American.
+Various trophies and awards may be viewed in the main hallway of the Physical Education Building when entering from 1ot D on campus.